UNCLASSIFIED (U)

 5 FAM 763.8 Execution, Training, and Technology

 a.
 Execution - the ISE Privacy Official is responsible for ensuring that privacy protections dictated by this FAM chapter are implemented as appropriate through training, business process changes, and system designs.
-The ISE Privacy Official will coordinate with DS and IRM to ensure that these safeguards are maintained and updated.
+The ISE Privacy Official will coordinate with DS and DT to ensure that these safeguards are maintained and updated.

 b.
 Training - Training is a critical component of the ISE effort.
 The Foreign Service Institute (FSI/EX/REG) has created an online “core” training program.
 “Core” training will provide a common understanding of the ISE and so must be the same for all Federal departments and agencies.
 This training will also serve as guidance and a model for State, local, and tribal government and private-sector officials.
 This Information Sharing Environment course serves as the “core” training course and contains the following objectives: